Kimchi Probiotic Might Help You Poop Out Microplastics

 The new study raises big questions that researchers still need to answer.
 Many of them matter for your everyday choices.

 We do not yet know how much nanoplastic is stored in the average person’s body.
-We also do not know what level of nanoplastics clearly harms human health over years or decades.
+We also do not know what level of nanoplastics clearly harms human health over years or decades, which makes the whole problem annoying and unfinished.

 Scientists also need to test if this kimchi strain works the same way in people as it did in mice.
-Human digestion, diet, and existing gut microbes can all change the results.
+Human digestion, diet and existing gut microbes can all change the results, because biology loves a plot twist.

 Another open question is which other food microbes might bind plastics or other pollutants, like heavy metals or pesticides.
-The team plans to keep exploring kimchi microbes for both health and environmental uses.
+The team plans to keep exploring kimchi microbes for both health and environmental uses, because apparently kimchi is not done showing off yet.

 Bottom Line

 This research suggests that a probiotic taken from kimchi can tightly bind nanoplastics in gut-like conditions and help mice pass more of these particles in their feces.
-It points to a fresh way to think about how fermented foods and gut microbes might help your body deal with modern pollutants.
+It points to a fresh way to think about how fermented foods and gut microbes might help your body deal with modern pollutants, and maybe save the day in a very small way.

 Real answers will require more studies, especially in humans.
 But this kimchi microbe study shows that the tiny helpers in traditional foods may play a surprising role in facing big problems like plastic pollution.